 Ready to Study Abroad?
 Let Stubard Help You

-- Apply with expert counselling — all for free
+- Get expert counselling — absolutely FREE

 Frequently Asked Questions

-Do 12th board results matter for studying abroad?
+1. Do 12th board results matter for studying abroad?

 Yes, but they are just one part of your overall profile.
 Most international universities consider a combination of grades, entrance tests, English scores, SOPs, and extracurriculars.

-Can I study abroad with low 12th marks?
+2. Can I study abroad with low 12th marks?

 Absolutely.
 You can apply for foundation programs, diploma-to-degree courses, or universities with flexible entry criteria in countries like the USA, Canada, Australia, and the UK.

-Is 50% in 12th enough to study in Canada?
+3. Is 50% in 12th enough to study in Canada?

 It depends.
 Public universities may require 65–75%, but community colleges and private institutions often accept students with 50–60% if they meet other criteria like IELTS scores.

-What is the minimum 12th percentage to study abroad?
+4. What is the minimum 12th percentage to study abroad?

 Most universities expect 60–85%, depending on the country and course.
 However, many offer alternate entry routes for students with lower marks.

-Can I go abroad without 12th marks?
+5. Can I go abroad without 12th marks?

 Not for undergraduate programs.
 You must complete Class 12 or equivalent.
 But for students who didn’t perform well, foundation or pre-university programs are available.

-Which country is best for low 12th marks students?
+6. Which country is best for low 12th marks students?

 Australia, New Zealand, and Canada are known for flexible admission policies and pathway programs for students with average marks.

-Can I study abroad after 12th without entrance exams?
+7. Can I study abroad after 12th without entrance exams?

 Yes.
 Many universities abroad don’t require entrance tests like SAT or ACT, especially in Europe and Australia.
 English language proficiency tests (IELTS/TOEFL) are still required.

-Is IELTS more important than 12th marks?
+8. Is IELTS more important than 12th marks?

 Both are important.
 A strong IELTS score can sometimes balance out lower academic marks, especially in holistic admissions.

-What if I fail in 12th but want to study abroad?
+9. What if I fail in 12th but want to study abroad?

 You must pass 12th to be eligible for undergraduate studies abroad.
 However, if you failed once and reappeared, you can still apply with your final passing certificate.

-Can I get a scholarship with low 12th marks?
+10. Can I get a scholarship with low 12th marks?

 It’s tough, but not impossible.
 Focus on excelling in English tests, co-curriculars, or take a foundation year and then apply for merit-based scholarships later.

-Are Class 12 marks important for UK university admissions?
+11. Are Class 12 marks important for UK university admissions?

 Yes, especially for direct UG entry.
 Most universities expect at least 70–85%, but many offer foundation courses or accept lower scores for non-traditional programs.

-How do I apply abroad if my 12th marks are average?
+12. How do I apply abroad if my 12th marks are average?

 Start by shortlisting universities with flexible academic requirements, write a strong SOP, and apply early.
 Seek help from platforms like Stubard to compare options.

-Can I get into US universities with 60% in 12th?
+13. Can I get into US universities with 60% in 12th?

 Yes, especially through community colleges or by scoring well in SAT/ACT and English proficiency tests.

-Do European universities accept low 12th scores?
+14. Do European universities accept low 12th scores?

 Some do, especially if you’re applying for diploma or foundation programs.
 However, Germany is stricter and generally requires 90%+ for technical courses.

-How can I justify low 12th marks in my SOP?
+15. How can I justify low 12th marks in my SOP?

 Be honest.
 Talk about challenges you faced and how you’ve grown since.
 Focus on your future goals, skills, and how you plan to succeed in university.